Zuikyo/ZIKRouter/README.md

 #### Required Parameter and Special Parameter

-Some parameters can be delivered though destination's protocol:
+Some parameters can't be delivered though destination's protocol:

 * the destination class uses custom initializers to create instance, router needs to get required parameter from the caller